bitrix24/b24restdocs/api-reference/tasks/flow/index.md

 # Flows: Overview of Methods

 Flows are a tool that automates the distribution and execution of tasks.
 Employees do not need to search for who will complete a task.
-They assign tasks to the department's flow, and it automatically designates an assignee.
+They assign tasks to the department's flow, and it automatically designates an Assignee.

 In the flow, you can track the effectiveness of task completion.
 Effectiveness is calculated using the formula: `<number of overdue tasks> / <total number of tasks in the flow> * 100%`.
 To improve effectiveness, change the type of task distribution or the flow team.